 Things are starting to feel (slightly) warmer and you may have noticed the first daffodil leaves starting to push up to join the snowdrops and crocuses.
 The gardeners and motorcyclists are starting to get antsy!
 But donāt start planting your tomatoes quite yet.
 Greenhouse Update Strawberries jet getting started!
 Spring is ramping up in the greenhouse and itās starting to look pretty.
 Tomatoes are getting seeded next week!
 But this yearās strawberry baskets are starting to pop and looking...

-18 days agoĀ ā¢Ā 2 min read
+3 months agoĀ ā¢Ā 2 min read

 What a change - itās was almost tropical out there for a couple days!
 Letās wrap up our garden planning series.
 Weāve covered WHAT to grow, WHEN to plant it, and HOW MUCH to grow.
 Today, letās tackle the final act: WHERE everything goes in your gardenās grand production.
 Just as every director has their own vision for staging a play, there are different styles for arranging your gardenās cast of characters.
 You might prefer the precision of a Broadway musical - where each vegetable has its...